-If A Quiet Passion were not graced with Davies’ hair-raising mastery in cinematic image-making the film would probably only amount to a solid by-the-books biopic.
+If A Quiet Passion were not graced with Davies’ hair-raising mastery in cinematic image-making the film would probably only amount to a solidly crafted by-the-books biopic.
 Filmmakers have always found success adapting works of literature but Terence Davies, since Distant Voices, Still Lives (1980), has been one of the principle auteurs in turning the films into its own form of literature.
-A Quiet Passion demonstrates a ruthless, literal quality.
-Emily Dickinson’s violent convulsions, in her later life, are drawn out for maximum unpleasantness.
-There’s a confluence of formalism and realism in Davies’ works that make his brand of “realism” more appealing.
+A Quiet Passion demonstrates a ruthless, literal quality not uncommon to the auteur.
+Emily Dickinson’s violent convulsions, which she suffers later in life, are drawn out for maximum unpleasantness and agonizing discomfort.
+There’s a confluence of formalism and realism in Davies’ works that make his brand of realness more appealing.

-The most recurrent of Terence Davies’ observations of domestic life are the ones between families and friends (particularly happier ones).
-He sees feasting, singing or dancing not just as general celebratory norms, but as communal forces that subsist in every living person.
-What draws people to each other, what pulls them apart?
-In A Quiet Passion the Dickinson family are shown sundered in the family living room, spaced apart in brooding atmosphere.
-But as one of them plays a piano the camera slowly pans across the room, chaining the family in a single, unbroken shot.
-The tune reverberates more than just melodies between them.
-They indicate blood ties that will remain unbroken for decades to come.
-The rules of time and space don’t apply to Terence Davies’ films, to him a single shot has the cinematic potential (and poetic license) to span decades.
+The most recurrent of Terence Davies’ observations of domesticity are the ones between families and friends (particularly the happier ones).
+He sees feasting, singing or dancing not just as general celebratory norms, but as communal infrastructure.
+In one unforgettable moment A Quiet Passion shows the Dickinson family sundered in the family living room; spaced apart in a brooding and inactive portrait.
+As one of them plays a piano the camera slowly pans across the room, chaining the family in a single, unbroken shot.
+The tune reverberates more than just unspoken melodies between them.
+Instead the somber melody annexes blood ties to a pedigree and congregation spanning a lifetime.